 Advisory boards may include physicians, statisticians, pharmacologists, epidemiologists, and at least one representative from the public who will represent the client or patient perspective and will raise customer concerns that might not be addressed otherwise prior to product marketing.

-There are open, public meetings that give the public the opportunity to access information about trends in healthcare, and raise public awareness of new public health issues.
-CDER/CBER usually agree with advisory board recommendations, but CBER/CDER are not committed to or required to abide by them.
+There are open, public meetings that give the public the opportunity to access information about trends in healthcare and raise public awareness of new public health issues.
+CDER/CBER usually agree with advisory board recommendations, but CBER/CDER is not committed to or required to abide by them.

 Supplemental New Drug Applications (sNDA)

 Supplemental New Drug Applications (sNDA) can be submitted in the following situations: